mdolab/adflow/doc/tutorial.rst

 Basic Run Script
 ----------------

-The following shows how to get started with SUmb by running the mdo_tutorial wing problem.
+The following shows how to get started with ADflow by running the mdo_tutorial wing problem.
 First, we show the complete program listing and then go through each statement line by line::